 Seek support: You don’t need to go through this alone.
 The emotions you’re struggling with and the burden you may feel can feel overwhelming which is why support is so vital during this time.
 Join a support group for loved ones of those with mental illness and find a therapist who can help you process your feelings and refer you to additional community resources.

-Guide treatment: It’s unlikely that your loved one will recognize when he or she needs inpatient treatment, so it’s important to take control of the situation and find a treatment center that works best with your loved one’s needs.
+Guide treatment: It’s unlikely that your loved one will recognize when he or she needs inpatient treatment at a mental health center, so it’s important to take control of the situation and find a treatment center that works best with your loved one’s needs.
 Make an appointment with the center to tour the campus and bring along your loved one to assuage any fears and anxieties about inpatient treatment.

 Why Seek Treatment at Vantage Point